Linuxconf

-Linuxconf is a system configuration tool for the Linux operating system.
+Linuxconf was a system configuration tool for the Linux operating system.
 It features different user interfaces: a text interface or a graphical user interface in the form of a Web page or native application.
 Most Linux distributions consider it deprecated compared to other tools such as Webmin, the system-config-* tools on Red Hat Enterprise Linux/Fedora, drakconf on Mandriva, YaST on openSUSE and so on.
 Linuxconf was deprecated from Red Hat Linux in version 7.1 in April 2001.

 It was created by Jacques Gélinas of Solucorp, a company based in Québec.
-It is licensed under the terms of the GNU General Public License.